2023 Bangladeshi presidential election

 The 2023 Bangladeshi presidential election was scheduled for Sunday, 19 February 2023 to elect the 22nd president of Bangladesh.
-However, nominations closed at noon on 12 February and the Awami League politician Mohammed Shahabuddin Chuppu, who had been nominated in accordance with the provisions of the Constitution, was the only candidate nominated.
+However, nominations closed at noon on 12 February and the Awami League politician Mohammed Shahabuddin, who had been nominated in accordance with the provisions of the Constitution, was the only candidate nominated.
 On 13 February 2023, Shahabuddin was thus officially elected as the country's 22nd president as he was unopposed.

-Mohammed Shahabuddin Chuppu was inaugurated for a five-year term on Monday, 24 April 2023.
+Mohammed Shahabuddin was inaugurated for a five-year term on Monday, 24 April 2023.

 Background

 As the ruling party Bangladesh Awami League has the majority of seats in the Jatiya Sangsad, and the constitution restricts cross-voting, the candidate nominated by the party is supposed to win the election.
 Besides, opposition parties had already declared that they won't nominate any candidate.
 Thus AL-nominated candidate Mohammed Shahabuddin won the election unopposed.

 Electoral system

 The president is elected by an indirect election by the members of parliament as per Article 48 of the Constitution.
 However, since 1991, when parliamentary government system was restored in Bangladesh, all of government party candidates have been elected uncontestedly.